 Virtual playtesting is, by its nature, less connected that playing together in the same room around the same table.
 Taking a little time for all players to introduce themselves before a playtest can help everything start off on the right foot.
 Turning on your video feed during introductions and feedback also makes it easier to connect, take turns speaking, and understand one another.

-The convention reserves the right to remove any posts or individuals displaying or acting in a way it considers offensive or in disagreement with its policies and philosophy, including, but not limited to, any promotion of hate, religious/anti-religious proselytization, unauthorized solicitation of products or services, anti-feminism, or similar.
+The convention reserves the right to remove any posts or individuals displaying or acting in a way it considers offensive or in disagreement with its policies and philosophy, including, but not limited to, any promotion of hate, slander, religious/anti-religious proselytization, unauthorized solicitation of products or services, anti-feminism, or similar.

 Harassment includes offensive verbal comments related to gender, sexual orientation, disability, physical appearance, political affiliation, body appearance, race, religion, or gender identity; sexual images in public spaces; deliberate intimidation; stalking; following; harassing photography or recording; inappropriate physical contact; and unwelcome sexual attention.

 Participants asked to stop any harassing behavior are expected to comply immediately.

 If you, as an attendee, feel harassed, notice that someone else is being subject to unacceptable behavior, or have any other concerns, please message @Front Desk inside the Protospiel Online Discord server to report the incident to a Protospiel team member as soon as possible, and we will address the situation.